Cldwlkn13/trumps/README.md

 - Game is continued until one player has all the cards.

 ### User Stories
-As the site owner, I want to entice players to play a game of Trumps
+#US001 As the site owner, I want to entice players to play a game of Trumps

     - Given a user has landed upon the page
-    - When the page loads
+    - When the page loads, and the user does not have their name stored in the cache
     - Then the user is presented with the 'landing-card' feature
     - And the 'landing-card' feature offers them the challenge to play

-As the site owner, I want the design to appeal to an audience of 5+ years & adults alike
+#US002 As the site owner, I want the design to appeal to an audience of 5+ years & adults alike

     - The colour palette/icons/images used are fun, but not too garish as to be unappealing to adults

-As the site owner, I want to personalize the experience for a player where possible
+#US003 As the site owner, I want to personalize the experience for a player where possible

     - Given the 'landing-card' feature is visible
     - When the user is encouraged to enter their name to play